James Webb Space Telescope: An astronomer explains the stunning, newly released first images - NewsBreak

 James Webb Space Telescope: An astronomer explains the stunning, newly released first images

 The James Webb Space Telescope team has released the first science-quality images from the new telescope.
-In them are the oldest galaxies ever seen by human eyes, evidence of water on a planet 1,000 light-years away and incredible details showing the birth and death of stars.
-Webb’s purpose is to explore origins – of the universe, of galaxies, of stars and of life – and the five images released on July 12, 2022, make good on that promise.
+In them are the oldest galaxies ever seen by human eyes, evidence of water on a planet 1,000 light-years away, and incredible details showing the birth and death of stars.
+Webb’s purpose is to explore origins – of the universe, of galaxies, of stars, and of life – and the five images released on July 12 make good on that promise.

 Once the suite of instruments onboard all cooled down and were running smoothly, astronomers wasted no time in putting Webb to work.
 Each of the first images contains enough data to produce major scientific results on their own.